Robotics-Club-IIT-BHU/gym-adversarial-cars/README.md

 Adversarial Chase and Run Cars Gym is a **gym environment**, to test and develop algorithms related to **Multi Agent Systems**, especially those related to Multi-Agent Reinforcement Learning.
 This was done under the Robotics Research Group (RoboReG) to try and learn emergent behavior between agents competing against each other via Reinforcment learning and how it could generate new control strategies.

-The gym environment was built in the physics simulator **[PyBullet](https://pybullet.org/) - a python module for physics simulations of robots**, because of its easy usage and integration with RL frameworks like **Stable Baselines**
+The gym environment was built in the physics simulator **[PyBullet](https://pybullet.org/) - a python module for physics simulations of robots**, because of its easy usage and integration with RL frameworks like **Stable Baselines**.
+Work is currently being done on training the agents to compete via Multi Agent Reinforcement Learning.

 ## Installation Guidelines